 1) Do your dress shots show the details of the dress?
 My dress has beautiful __________ (lace, beading, feathers, gathers, etc…), and I want to make sure I can see those details in my images…instead of just looking like a white washout.

-3) Does the disc of images I get contain Hi, medium, or Low res images?
+5) Does the disc of images, or digital files, I get contain Hi, medium, or Low res images?

 What size can we print up to?

-plump or have larger folks in my pictures?
+plump or have larger builds in my pictures?

 flash?
 I don’t want shadows or red-eye in the Church or reception!